x-vin/covidcures/docs/src/naturopathic.md

 The whole treatment course is reported to have cost less than $5.
 Online stores sell Nigella sativa at about INR 200 for 250 g.
 Honey can cost between INR 350 to INR 1500 per kg, depending on quality.

 ### Suggested suppliers:
-Local groceries and Indian groceries
+Local groceries and Indian groceries.

 ### Further references:
    - [nutraingredients-asia.com: Covid-19 RCT: Honey and Black cumin seeds help speed up recovery in Covid-19 patients; Nov 25, 2020][190]